patooworld/PWCloud/Context-Variables.md

-For general information about context in vscode and subsequently Azure Data Studio see [Extensibility](https://code.visualstudio.com/docs/extensionAPI/extension-points#_example).
+Azure Data Studio uses the same mechanism as VS Code for determining whether UI elements such as menus and buttons are enabled.
+For general information about what is available to use in `when` clauses, see see [when clause contracts](https://code.visualstudio.com/api/references/when-clause-contexts).

-In Azure Data Studio, we have specific context around database connections available for extensions.
+In addition to the built-in ones provided by VS Code, we have specific context around database connections available for extensions through `when` clauses in your `package.json`.

 # Dashboard
-In dashboard we provide the following context variables.
+In dashboard contributions we provide the following context variables:

 `connectionProvider` - A string of the identifier for the provider of the current connection.
 Ex. `connectionProvider == 'MSSQL'`.